-Despite working with regulators and making improvements, the federal Centers for Medicare and Medicaid Services (CMS) has terminated its Medicare and Medicaid payments to Laguna Honda, which pays for the care for the majority of patients.
+In April 2022, the federal Centers for Medicare & Medicaid Services (CMS) terminated its Medicare and Medicaid payments to Laguna Honda.
+CMS funds the majority of resident care at Laguna Honda.

 Path to Recertification